The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 10. Electrical Power Line Installers and Repairers

-These workers are relied upon to maintain the distribution of electricity that we've all come to expect.
+These daring workers are relied upon to maintain the distribution of electricity that we've all come to expect.
 But they are often called upon to perform their jobs in difficult weather conditions or when power lines have been damaged or knocked down.
-As a result, they are frequently at risk of electrocution.
+As a result, they are frequently at risk of dying by electrocution.
 And they also frequently need to climb tall power poles in order to reach the lines or electrical components that need to be repaired.
 So fatal falls are another potential hazard of the job.

 - Fatality rate—19.2 deaths per 100,000 workers